armilam/google-assistant-ruby/README.md

+# Currently upgrading

+I am currently upgrading this gem to work with Google Assistant API v2.
+Until that is complete, the master branch will not be fully functional.
+See [v1.0.0](https://github.com/armilam/google-assistant-ruby/tree/v1.0.0) of this gem for the version that works with Google Assistant API v1.

 # Google Assistant Ruby

 Write Google Assistant actions in Ruby.

 GoogleAssistant parses Google Assistant requests and provides the framework to respond appropriately.
-It works with the Google Assistant API v1.
+It works with the Google Assistant API v2.

 ## Installation